-To answer the basic question posed by this article, we will first consider several instances reported in the Bible that pertain to God’s protection of His faithful followers in situations that otherwise probably would have resulted in premature death for those followers.
+To answer the basic question posed by this article, we will first consider several instances reported in the Bible that pertain to God’s protection of His faithful followers in situations that otherwise probably would have resulted in premature death for those people.

 Genesis 6:9 – 8:18 provides an account of God’s protection of a righteous man named Noah and his family by having Noah build a huge ark to survive a great flood that killed every other person on the earth.
-According to our calculations, Noah and his family remained in the ark for approximately 13 months before they safely emerged.
+(According to our calculations, Noah and his family remained in the ark for approximately 13 months before they safely emerged.)

-In contrast with these incidents in which God protected people who were seeking to be faithful to Him, many thousands – perhaps, millions – of Christians throughout the centuries have been martyred, despite the fact that they remained faithful to God rather than compromise their faith in Him and in their Savior, Jesus Christ.
+In contrast with these incidents in which God protected people who were seeking to be faithful to Him, many thousands – perhaps, millions – of Christians throughout the centuries have been martyred, despite the fact that they remained faithful to God rather than compromise their faith in Him and in Jesus Christ.
 These martyrs include most of Jesus Christ’s inner circle of disciples.
 [For a discussion in this regard, click on “Were Most of Jesus Christ’s Inner Circle of Disciples Really Martyred?”]

 Also, many other faithful Christians have died prematurely as a result of diseases or accidents when, seemingly, God could have prevented them from having the disease or the accident or, at least, prevented them from dying.
 These people include many who died when they were relatively young, so it is probable that they would have lived significantly longer if they had been spared from premature death.

 The Bible and anecdotal evidence both indicate that sometimes there are incidents in which God intervenes to protect His faithful followers from adversities that could cause them to die.
 However, it is obvious that God frequently does not intervene to protect His faithful followers from premature death, which raises the question of why this is so.

 Regardless of whether or not God intervenes to protect us from premature death, He wants us to trust Him (see Proverbs 3:5-6; Isaiah 41:10a; Hebrews 11:6).
-Sadly, impending death often causes people to lose their trust in God, because they think He has not protected them – or perhaps someone they love – to the extent that they believe He should have.
+Sadly, impending death often causes people to lose their trust in God, because they think He has not protected them – or perhaps someone they love – to the extent that they believe He should.
 However, if we genuinely desire to trust God in such circumstances, it can result in strengthening both our relationship with Him and our ability to persevere during similar circumstances in the future.

 [To read a related article, click on “Why Do Righteous People Sometimes Die Young?”]